These include articles:

 - 35 – covers your right to protection from being kidnapped, trafficked or sold

 - 36 – protects you from all other forms of exploitation.

 When we talk about being at risk of harm, we often talk about the risk of abuse, which includes violence and sexual exploitation.

 This article talks mainly about abuse and may be upsetting for some reasons.
 If you don’t want to continue reading, you can visit the Young Scot homepage.

-Find out more about protecting yourself from dangerous drugs with Choices for Life, get help and support from Know the Score, and find out about harm reduction with Crew.
+Find out more about protecting yourself from dangerous drugs and get help and support from Know the Score, and find out about harm reduction with Crew.

 NSPCC can tell you more about child trafficking, which is a form of modern slavery.
 You are also protected from being taken out of the country by someone without the permission of your parent or guardian.
 If your parents are separated and both of them have parental responsibility for you, they will both need to give permission for you to leave the country.